While Starbucks is probably not the first place you’ll go for a low carb meal, it is possible to order keto at Starbucks.

 If you’re unsure about anything you’re ordering at Starbucks, then you can visit their website and find out exactly what’s in your food.
 Their nutritional menu includes both nutrition and ingredients for all of their dishes.

-Keep in mind that the website doesn’t allow you to accomodate for customized food.
+Keep in mind that the website doesn’t allow you to accommodate for customized food.
 For example, you can see the nutritional information for a breakfast sandwich, but it will include the calories for the bread.

 You can use the nutritional information as a tool to judge what you’re eating and how many carbs you’re taking in, but it won’t always be an exact measure.